Agency contact info

 Are there any must-visits places or must-do activities?

 While a client's budget is definitely something you need to know, some people aren't comfortable asking about it directly.
 Alternately, client's may not tell you, as they assume you will automatically jump to the top of their budget.
-Consider these alternate questions.

 Consider asking them about their general travel preferences, as their answers may give you some insight.
 You could ask about what they would like to spend per day or per person.
 Uncomfortable or not, you really need this information.